grig23/primetime.en/help/AccountIQ/product-concepts.md

 A dashboard panel with charts that divides the current segments sharing scores into sharing range categories of Very Low, Low, Moderate, High, and Very High.

+## Action {#action-def}

+A direct or indirect event associated with an [Operation](#operation-def) that affects the characteristics (for example, Sharing score or number of devices in use) of a related operation segment (or cohort).

+## Aggregated sharing score {#sharing-probability-level-def}

+A dashboard panel with charts that divides the current segments sharing scores into sharing range categories of Very Low, Low, Moderate, High, and Very High, along with each categories percentage of the total amount of streaming for the segment.

 ## AuthN {#authn-def}

 Authentication, or the number of authentication attempts.
 An authentication attempt is the process whereby a user without a currently valid authentication state is redirected to their chosen MVPD, where they identify themselves to the MVPD - typically with a username and password.